 The Friends of the Texas Historical Commission supports the Texas Historical Commission’s goals to identify, research, document, educate, and promote the cultural heritage of Texas.
 Particular emphasis is placed on the strength in numbers achieved by empowering community-based preservationists through education, training, consultation, and support.
-The following programs, coordinated by the Friends of the Texas Historical Commission, and supported through YOUR generous contributions, allow THC to achieve these goals.
+The following programs, supported through YOUR generous contributions, allow THC to achieve these goals.